sandialabs/chama/documentation/impact.rst

 Impact assessment extracts the **impact** if a particular sensor detects a particular scenario.
 Impact can be measured using a wide range of metrics.
-In Chama, impact assessment starts by extracting the times when each sensor detects a transport scenario.
+In Chama, impact assessment starts by extracting the times when each sensor detects a scenario.
 Detection can be used in a wide range of sensor placement optimizations, including maximizing coverage or minimizing detection time.
 The :mod:`chama.impact` module is used to extract detection times and convert detection time to other damage metrics.